Foreign Patents and the PCT

 The first step (for our South African clients) to obtaining patent protection in several countries is normally the filing of a provisional patent application at the South African Patent Office.
 Please click here for more information, in this respect.

 Thereafter, within 12 months of the filing of such South African provisional patent application, you will need to file a complete patent application in each country of the world in which you require protection (including South Africa) so as to claim the earlier priority date of your South African provisional patent application under the International Patent Convention (also referred to as the Paris Convention).
-Most important countries are members of this convention.
+The most important countries are members of this convention.
 However, it is important to notify us at your very first contact with us, of the countries in which you wish to obtain patent protection, as patent applications should be filed in all countries which are not members of the Paris Convention, before your invention is disclosed to the public and, preferably, as soon as possible.
 Please click here for a list of the Paris Convention Members.

 It is important to note at this stage that many countries are members of the PCT (Patent Co-operation Treaty) and instead of filing separate Paris Convention applications for these countries a single PCT application is normally recommended before the conclusion of the 12 month Convention period.
 Please click here for a list of the PCT Member Countries.